SainsburyWellcomeCentre/aeon_mecha/readme.md

     - `docs/devs/` : Documentation for developers
     - `docs/env_setup/` : Documentation for setting up the Aeon Python environment
     - `docs/examples/` : Aeon usecase examples
+    - `docs/using_hpc_jupyterhub.md` : Instructions for using Jupyter notebooks to access Aeon data via SWC's HPC
+    - `docs/using_online_dashboard.md` : Instructions for connecting to Aeon's online dashboard
-- `env_config/` : Configuration files that get used when setting up the Aeon Python environment
+- `env_config/` : Configuration files for the Aeon Python environment
 - `tests/` : Unit and integration tests
+    - `tests/data` : Data used by tests